pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 #### Hamiltonian (i.e. Hamiltonian function)
 **Preliminary topic: Hamilton's equations of motion**:

-This is a function based on the Hamilton's equations of motion (see: ["14.3: Hamilton's Equations of Motion" from _Hamiltonian Mechanics_ from _Classical Mechanics (Tatum)_ from **Classical Mechanics**, **LibreTexts Physics**](https://phys.libretexts.org/Bookshelves/Classical_Mechanics/Classical_Mechanics_(Tatum)/14%3A_Hamiltonian_Mechanics/14.03%3A_Hamilton%27s_Equations_of_Motion)), which describe the state of a physical system (i.e. a space of one or more moving bodies).
+This is a function based on the Hamilton's equations of motion (see: ["14.3: Hamilton's Equations of Motion" from _Hamiltonian Mechanics_ from _Classical Mechanics (Tatum)_ from **Classical Mechanics**, **LibreTexts Physics**](https://phys.libretexts.org/Bookshelves/Classical_Mechanics/Classical_Mechanics_(Tatum)/14%3A_Hamiltonian_Mechanics/14.03%3A_Hamilton%27s_Equations_of_Motion)), which describe the state of a physical system with one body of a fixed mass moving in a space of $n$ dimensions ($n \geq 1$).
 In essence, Hamilton's equations of motion describe any system's temporal evolution that can be defined with a Hamiltonian function, signifying the total energy of the system.

-**NOTE**: _Hamilton's equations of motion do not account for interactions between the bodies in a system.
-Hence, either we use some other means to account for such interactions or we assume that the bodies do not interact.
-However, in the case of using Hamilton's equations of motion for sampling from a posterior, we have no need to worry about any "interactions"._
+---

+**NOTE 1**: Hamilton's equations of motion only consider the motion of a single body, and do not explicitly take into account interactions with another body or with a surface.
+However, interactions with other bodies can be described using changes in momentum.
+Hence, we can take into account interactions (e.g. collisions, gravitational force, a force field, etc.) as functions of the momentum.
+In the context of HMC, the "body" would be the imaginary point of the sampler, with two kinds of forces being exerted on it: an imaginary momentum and the contours of the posterior distribution.

+**NOTE 2**: Hamilton's equations of motion can apply for any number of dimensions, even though in physics, we would only deal with three dimensions.
+Hence, in a multidimensional function, e.g. a posterior distribution of the parameters of a neural network, Hamilton's equations would still apply despite the high dimensionality of the space.

+**NOTE 3**: Even though Hamilton's equations were meant to deal with physical spaces, we can accurately extend their application to analogous simulated or abstract spaces, such as a high-dimensional sample space for the values of a model's parameters.
+Hence, they provide a valid basis for exploring the posterior distribution and sampling from it more diversely and efficiently.

 **Main topic: Hamiltonian function**:

-Consider a system $S$ of $k$ bodies with positions $\theta_1, \theta_2 ... \theta_k$ and momenta $m_1, m_2 ... m_k$.
-Let $\theta$ be the ordered set of all positions, and let $m$ be the ordered set of all momenta (both sets having the same order with respect to the bodies).
-Hamilton's equations are derived from a function of all the positions $\theta$ and all the momenta $m$.
+Consider a system $S$ of $k$ dimensions with coordinates $\theta_1, \theta_2 ... \theta_k$ and dimension-specific momenta $m_1, m_2 ... m_k$ (i.e. each coordinate $\theta_i$ is associated with the momentum $m_i$).
+Let $\theta$ be the position defined by the $k$ coordinates, and let $m$ be the generalised momentum of the body at $\theta$.
+Hamilton's equations are derived from a function of the position $\theta$ and the generalised momentum $m$.
 This function is known as the Hamiltonian.
 The Hamiltonian, represented by $H(\theta, m)$, amounts to the total energy of the system $S$.
 Note that we assume that the system is self-contained, and hence, that the system's total energy is constant.
 Hence, $H(\theta, m)$ is constant, even as the positions and momenta change.
 More precisely, we have that:

 $H(\theta, m) = K(\theta) + V(\theta) =$ _constant_